Last Updated on January 22, 2023

 Grappling Appendages (5th level).
 You have two special appendages growing alongside with your arms.
 Choose whether they’re both claws or tentacles.
 As an action, you can use one of them to grapple a creature.
-Each one is also a natural weapon, which you can use to make an unarmed strike with.
+Each one is also a natural weapon, which you can use to make an unarmed strike.
 If you hit, they do 1D6 + your strength modifier bludgeon damage.
 Immediately after hitting, you can try to grapple the target as a bonus action.
 These appendages are not dexterous enough to use weapons, magic weapons, and other specialized equipment.

 Carapace (5th level).
 Your skin in places is covered by a thick shell.
 You gain a +1 to your AC when not wearing heavy armor.

 Acid Spit (5th level).
 As an action, you can spray acid from glands in your mouth, targeting one creature or object you can see within 30 feet of you.
 The target must make a Dexterity saving throw against a DC of 8 + you proficiency bonus + your Constitution modifier.
 The target takes 2D10 acid damage if they fail.
 The damage increases to 3D10 at 11th level and 4D10 at 17th level.
 You can use this up to your Constitution modifier’s worth of times per long rest.

 Source: Guildmaster’s Guide to Ravnica